 How can I start lead climbing?

-A good way for first-time lead climbers to practice is to do a mock lead.
-This means you’ll climb a route using a top rope technique while also leading with another rope.
+A good way for first-time lead climbers to practice is to do a top rope technique while also leading with another rope.
 This will allow you to focus on clipping the bolts and managing the rope while also having the security of the top rope to fall back on.
 To do a mock lead, you need two climbing ropes and two belayers.

 The next step to safely learn lead climbing is starting out easy.
 Don’t be afraid to practice on a beginner route.
 Just because you can top rope a 5.10 doesn’t mean you’ll be able to jump right into that level on lead.
 Also, be sure to learn how to fall properly.